lorc/manifests/README.md

                         RCAR Gen3-based device
-  --ENABLE_MM {no}      Enable Multimedia support --PREBUILT_DDK {no}   Use pre-built GPU drivers
+  --ENABLE_MM {no}      Enable Multimedia support --PREBUILT_DDK {no}   Use pre-built GPU drivers --ENABLE_ANDROID {no,yes}
+                        Build Android as a guest VM --ENABLE_DOMU {no,yes}
+                        Build generic Yocto-based DomU
 ```

-To built for Salvator XS M3 8GB use the following command line:
+To built for Salvator XS M3 8GB with DomU (generic yocto-based virtual
-`moulin prod-devel-rcar.yaml --MACHINE salvator-xs-m3-2x4g`.
+machine) use the following command line: `moulin prod-devel-rcar.yaml
+--MACHINE salvator-xs-m3-2x4g --ENABLE_DOMU yes`.

 Moulin will generate `build.ninja` file.
 After that - run `ninja` to
 build the images.
 This will take some time and disk space, as it will
 built 3 separate Yocto images.

+To built for Salvator XS H3 8GB with Android VM use the following
+command line: `moulin prod-devel-rcar.yaml --MACHINE
+salvator-xs-h3-4x2g --ENABLE_DOMU no --ENABLE_ANDROID yes `.

+This will require even more time and space, as Android is quite big.